A-Frankhouser/Readme-Creator/Develop/README.md

-  # Generated ReadMe
+  # ReadMe Creator

   ## Description
-  Creates a readme file
+  It creates a readme file

   ## Table of Contents
   * [Description](#description)